PhD Areas of Emphasis

 Required Courses

-At least two of the four of the additional required courses you select with guidance of your mentor must be from the following.
+At least one of the two of the additional required courses you select (with guidance of your mentor) must be from the following:

 Evaluation and Cost-Effectiveness Courses